 Here is more information about whether or not military retirement is pay enough to retire on.
 In most cases, “military retirement” is simply a pension that starts at an early age.
-Very beneficial, but not enough for a 37 year old to live on the rest of his/her life.
-(FYI, one has to receive a waiver to join the military at age 17, which is extremely rare, making receiving retirement benefits at age 37 even more rare).
+Very beneficial, but not enough for a 37-year-old to live on the rest of his/her life.
+(FYI, one has to receive a waiver to join the military at age 17, which is extremely rare, making receiving retirement benefits at age 37 even rarer).

 Some private corporations offer pension plans as well, with varying degrees of benefits.
 While these are becoming more difficult to find, they can still be found.

 Employer sponsored retirement plans.
-Many employers in civilian sector offer company sponsored retirement benefits such as a 401k plan or similar offering.
+Many employers in the civilian sector offer company-sponsored retirement benefits such as a 401k plan or similar offering.
 Some of these plans come with generous company matches or base contributions regardless of employee contribution.
-The military has access to the Thrift Savings Plan, which is similar to a private sector 401k plan, but there is no matching contribution. (score one for the civilians!)
+The military has access to the Thrift Savings Plan, which is similar to a private sector 401k plan, but there is no matching contribution (at the time of original publication). (score one for the civilians!)

 Traditional and Roth IRAs and individual investments.
 Both military members and civilians have access to Roth and Traditional IRAs.
 I believe Roth IRAs are good for military members and they should open a Roth IRA if they have the funds to do so.
 Everyone should take their retirement future into their own hands, regardless of who their employer is.